AAljmiai/SADAIA_T5_Data_Science_BootCamp_Projects/Regression/README.md

 ## Data

-The lack of ready-made data or the ability to access it is difficult.
-Mainly we optain the data from The ministry of justice but we've done scraping for the following sites to megrate them and get more accurate data:
+The lack of ready-made data or the ability to access it is difficult; however, mainly we've optained the open data from The ministry of justice and the following sites to merge them and get more accurate data:

 - [Property Finder](https://www.propertyfinder.sa/)
 - [Bayut](https://www.bayut.sa/)